Navid200/xDrip/docs/Nightscout/update_nightscout.md

 To check your current version of Nightscout, open it in a browser, click the hamburger menu button, and scroll down to the “About” section.
 The Nightscout version will be listed there.
 ![](./images/Check4Updates.png)

-To see if an update is available, visit the “Installation” section of the Google Cloud Nightscout website.
+To see if an update is available, visit the Google Cloud Nightscout website.
 The version listed in parentheses indicates the latest version available through a fresh installation or update.
 If your current version is older, follow the steps below to update.

 **Note:** You must have already completed the initial Nightscout [installation](./NS_Install.md) steps before attempting an update.
 <br/>